 d) Do not share contract numbers, fixed week and unit numbers together.

-e) Most importantly always contact our official channels: The Solmar Member Services Team by email to: email@example.com, or make a call directly to Trinity Resort Services to 1-866-978-2578 , if you need information or need to verify something, or visit your Members Website.
+e) Most importantly always contact our official channels: The Solmar Member Services Team by email to: firstname.lastname@example.org if you need information or need to verify something, or visit your Members Website.

 Please feel free to comment below and stay tuned for future security tips!